OAGi/Score/docs/user_guide/index.rst

    within the BIE Tree <#search-within-the-bie-tree>`__ function can be helpful.
 The user can click the ellipsis icon located next to a BIE node to open the node’s context menu.
-Then, the user can then click “Enable Children” option to enable all the children of this node in one shot (i.e., to enable their “Used” checkbox).
-The user can also click “Set Children Max Cardinality to 1” option to set the Max Cardinality to 1 for all children node of BIE node in focus.
+Then, the user can then click "Enable Children" option to enable all the children of this node in one shot (i.e., to enable their "Used" checkbox).
+The user can also click "Set Children Max Cardinality to 1" option to set the Max Cardinality to 1 for all children node of BIE node in focus.

 4. Scroll down detail pane on the right side and find the field you want